reusable-ui/reusable-ui-monorepo/variants/bare-variant/README.md

 Provides hooks and CSS helpers for bare-enabled resolution and conditional styling — ideal for lists, cards, tables, and any layout elements.

 ## ✨ Features
-✔ Boolean-based bare variant with inheritance
-✔ Extendable to string tokens for advanced layout modes ✔ Hook-based resolution with customizable fallback behavior
+✔ Boolean-based bare variant (default), extendable to string tokens for advanced layout modes ✔ Hook-based resolution with customizable fallback behavior
 ✔ CSS selectors and conditional rule helpers for bare-aware styling
 ✔ Seamless integration across appearance, spacings, and layout systems